Converting the operating system of Cisco N9000-series switches

 Upgrade/downgrade

-Make sure you meet these requirements before migrating a switch's operating system:
+You must meet these prerequisites to convert a switch's operating system:

-• The switch must have NX-OS version 10.7(2) or later if you want to use the boot system command.
-Otherwise, the switch must have NX-OS version 10.5(1) or later and you can only use Bash commands, which is documented in this procedure.
+• The switch must have NX-OS version 10.5(1) or later and you can only use Bash commands, which is documented in this procedure.

-Follow these steps to migrate from NX-OS to the Nexus Hyperfabric operating system.
+Follow these steps to convert from NX-OS to the Nexus Hyperfabric operating system.

 Step 1